BeatLeader/beatleader-website/README.md

 yarn install
 ```

-### Configure Netlify account

-Create a new Netlify project and link it to the forked repo.

-#### Install netlify dev CLI
+### Starting local build

+Install netlify-cli(one time setup):
 ```bash
 npm install netlify-cli -g
 ```

-Then start Netlify dev environment
+Start Netlify dev environment(every time):
 ```bash
 netlify dev
 ```

 Navigate to [localhost:8888](http://localhost:8888).
-You should see app running.
+You should see the app running.
+Website will reload automatically after you save your changes.

+### Contributing

+- Create a fork ("Fork" button on top) or ask me in [Discord](https://discord.gg/2RG5YVqtG6) to add you to this repository as a developer if you plan to contribute often.
+- Create work branch ("nsgolova/rankingImprovements" for example).
+You can push to the master in your fork, but not in the main repository.
+- Commit and push your changes.
+- Open a pull request.
+Netlify will deploy a stage website for your fork and you can test it out.
+- Your pull request would be merged and changes will deploy to the website!

 ### Building and running in production mode